 The restrictions on product categories can be found here.

 Are charity and donations listings supported?

 If I don’t register now, what happens?

 Managing payments enhances the buying and selling experience on eBay. eBay will require all sellers to register for eBay to manage their payments in 2021.
-When you receive a notification, we encourage you to register before the deadline to avoid any business interruption.
+When you receive a notification, we encourage you to register before the deadline to avoid any account interruption.

 FAQs - Privacy and Data Security